 Automatic checkpoints are negatively impacting site performance.
 Is this expected behavior?

-When automatic checkpoints for the Appian engines are conducted during business hours, the effects may temporarily reduce system performance for on-premise, non-HA Appian environments.
+When automatic checkpoints for the Appian engines are conducted during business hours, the effects may temporarily reduce system performance for self-managed, non-HA Appian environments.
 When a particular engine performs a checkpoint, it becomes unable to respond to any further requests until the checkpoint is complete.
 Therefore, if there are not multiple replicas of that engine, then that particular engine will be temporarily unresponsive which may cause user requests to be delayed or time out.